ASaiM/framework/README.md

 (venv) pip install -r requirements.txt
 ```

-For Ubuntu and MacOSX, all dependencies can be installed by running:
+For Debian, RHEL and MacOSX, all dependencies can be installed by running:

 ```
-./src/dependencies/install_dependencies.sh
+./src/install_dependencies.sh
 ```

-**Note:** `apt-get` is required for Ubuntu and `homebrew` for MacOSX.
+**Note:** `apt-get` is required for Debian, `yum` for RHEL and `homebrew` for MacOSX.

 ## Configuration